TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     disks:

-        When creating a KVM VM or getting a KVM VM's JSON, you will use this property.
+        When creating or getting a HVM VM's JSON, you will use this property.
         This is an array of 'disk' objects.
 The properties available are listed below under the disks.*.<property> options.
-If you want to update disks, see the special notes in the section above about the 'upgrade' command.
+If you want to update disks, see the special notes in the section above about the 'update' command.

         When adding or removing disks, the disks will be available to the VM in the order that the disks are included in the disks or add_disks array.